burningion/katacoda-tracing-datadog/modern-observability-in-practice/step3.md

 ## Installing the APM Language Library

-For Ruby on Rails, we need to first add the `ddtrace` Gem to our Gemfile.
+For Ruby on Rails, we first add the `ddtrace` Gem to our Gemfile.
 Take a look at `store-frontend-broken-instrumented/Gemfile` in the Katacoda file explorer, and notice we've added the Gem so we can start shipping traces.

 Because we plan on also consuming logs from Rails and correlating them with traces, we've also added `logging-rails` and `lograge`.
 Both of these are documented on the Ruby [trace / logs](https://docs.datadoghq.com/tracing/setup/ruby/#for-logging-in-rails-applications-using-lograge-recommended) correlation part of the documentation.